mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 The first two statements import the `React` and `ReactDOM` libraries because they are referenced later in the file.
 We don't write a path or extension when importing these libraries because they are not local files.
 In fact, they are listed as dependencies in our `package.json` file.
 Be careful of this distinction as you work through this lesson!

-`index.css` holds global styles that are applied to our whole app.
+`App.css` holds global styles that are applied to our whole app.
 We can also see our `App` component imported here; it is made available for import thanks to the `export` statement at the bottom of `App.js`.

 Line 7 calls the `ReactDOM.createRoot()` function with the DOM element inside which we want the React element to be rendered, in this case the DOM element with an ID of `root`.
 If you look inside `public/index.html`, you'll see that this is a `<div>` element just inside the `<body>`.
 React will create a root for this node, and take over managing the DOM inside it (read more on the [official react doc](https://beta.reactjs.org/apis/react-dom/client/createRoot)).
 The function returns the `root`.